There may be affiliate links in this post. Read my disclosure policy to learn more.

 The Duomo is the heart of the city of Florence.
 Any pictures you see of Florence will invariably feature the terra-cotta roof of the Duomo.

-This cathedral is called the Duomo, which just means house of the bishop.
+This cathedral is called the Duomo, which means the house of the bishop.
 However, the entire name of the church is the Basilica of Santa Maria del Fiore.
 The exterior is made of different colors of marble, and is extensively decorated with friezes, statuary and stained glass windows.
 It is truly awe-inspiring.

 It is a masterpiece of Renaissance Florence although it was begun in the late 1200’s.
 Its famous dome was built in 1417.
 Statuary and colored marble was added to the exterior up until the late 1800’s.